 - Open your phone app, and type *#*#2432546#*#*

-If it says disconnected, try turning the Could Messaging toggle off and on again, wait a couple of minutes, and check again, it should say connected.
+Suppose it says disconnected.
+Try turning the Could Messaging toggle off and on again, wait a couple of minutes, and check again.
+It should say connected.

 ————-> You are done.
 Great job!